Category Archives: Fishing Reports

 Nasworthy

 FAIR.
-Water slightly stained; 88 degrees.
-0.47 feet below pool.
-The bass bite continues to be good on white chatterbaits and spinnerbaits early morning and evening.
+Water slightly stained; 84 degrees.
+0.41 feet below pool.
+The bass bite has been fair on white chatterbaits and spinnerbaits early morning and evening.
 Midday flipping soft plastics around reed bases in 1-3 feet of water is the ticket to catch shaded up largemouth bass.
 Crappie were good around boat docks on chartreuse jigs and catfish were fair on cut bait and stink bait around river channel bends.
 Report provided by the Angelo State Fishing Team.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Navarro Mills